 “Mr. Newberry said the layoff of 30 lawyers and 35 staffers were an effort to “align head count with revenue”…There were no partners who were let go, Mr. Newberry said.
 The firm now has 455 lawyers.
-But in recent months the firm has notified 18 partners that their contracts won’t be renewed unless their performance improves.”
+But in recent months the firm has notified 18 partners their contracts won’t be renewed unless their performance improves.”

 As a general observation, law firms often cut associates and staff during tough times but don’t cut partners.
 Why not cut unprofitable equity partners as well and optimize your firm’s leverage?
 Cutting associates and staff boosts short-term profit but often sacrifices long-term profit by reducing leverage.
 This is a real problem for most law firms, and highlights the deficiencies of the traditional democratic law firm business model.